js2coffee/js2coffee/Readme.md

 ## Why?

  - Maintainability.
- - More configurable options (like tabs, comment styles, turning off features, and so on).
+ - More configurable options.
- - Better warnings and errors.
+ - Better error messages, supporting line numbers and ranges.
  - Be scope-aware.
-This will allow you things like
+ - Be able to produce warnings for things that may break compatibility (such as `==` being converted to `is`).
- - Source maps... maybe.
+ - Source maps.
+Maybe.
  - Maybe ES6 support once CoffeeScript supports it!

+These should be made configurable:

+ - Turn implicit returns on/off.
+ - Specify whether to use `&&` or `and`.

 ## API?